 Glaucoma is the name given to a group of eye conditions that cause permanent sight loss by damaging the optic nerve.
-Glaucoma occurs when the optic nerve (connecting the eye to the brain) becomes damaged by the pressure of fluid inside of the eye.
-It is one of the world’s leading causes of blindness with around 2% of the UK’s over population having the condition.
+Glaucoma occurs when the optic nerve (connecting the eye to the brain) becomes damaged by the pressure of the fluid inside of the eye.
+It is one of the world’s leading causes of blindness with around 2% of the UK’s overpopulation having the condition.
 Despite it being a common condition many people will not realise they have glaucoma as it doesn’t carry any symptoms in the early stages.

 Although any vision that has been lost due to glaucoma cannot be reversed, with early diagnosis, careful monitoring and regular treatment, further damage is preventable and most patients can retain useful eyesight.

 The two most common types of glaucoma are primary open-angle glaucoma (POAG) and angle-closure glaucoma (ACG).
 Many refer to open-angle glaucoma as the “sneak thief of sight” because it shows no symptoms until significant sight loss has occurred.

 In open-angle glaucoma, the angle in your eye where the iris meets the cornea is as wide and open as it should be, but the eyes drainage canals become clogged over time, this causes an increase in internal eye pressure and subsequent damage to the optic nerve.

 Unfortunately, there are typically no early symptoms or warning signs of open-angle glaucoma.
 The condition tends to develop slowly and sufferers may not notice their sight deteriorating for many years.

 The majority of people with ACG will feel fine and will not notice any early changes in their vision as the initial loss of sight is of side or peripheral vision, a sharpness of vision is also maintained until late in the disease.

 When a patient begins to become aware of vision loss, the disease is normally in a quite advanced stage.